StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_stackpack.md

 ## Overview

 The StackState Splunk integration synchronizes events, metrics and topology data from Splunk to StackState.
-The integration uses the [API Integration StackPack](/setup/agent/agent-v1.md) for events and metrics data, and the Splunk Topology StackPack for topology data.
+The integration uses [StackState Agent V1](/setup/agent/agent-v1.md) for events and metrics data, and the Splunk Topology StackPack for topology data.

 ![Data flow](/.gitbook/assets/stackpack-splunk.svg)